Dog Body Condition Score (BCS) Calculator — WSAVA 9-Point Scale

 Understanding body condition in dogs

-Over 50% of dogs in the United States are overweight or obese, making it the most common preventable health condition in companion animals.
+In the Association for Pet Obesity Prevention's 2022 clinical survey, 59% of US dogs seen in veterinary practices were overweight or obese — making it the most common preventable health condition in companion animals.
 The Purina Lifespan Study demonstrated that dogs maintained at ideal body condition lived a median of 1.8 years longer.

 The 9-point BCS scale